Posted on October 22, 2021 and last updated on February 13, 2025

 • Sights: ocean views, ocean ledges, Long Pond

 The other thing: the mountain rises up over Long Pond, which has a path along its western shore.
-I highly recommend hikers incorporate this part of the trail system into their itinerary.
+I highly recommend hikers incorporate this part of the trail system into their route.
 The path swings around to form a loop back over Bernard and Mansell.
 It’s flat and smooth (albeit not wheelchair accessible the whole way), and winds through cedar trees and along the rockfall of Mansell Mountain.
 You can’t swim in Long Pond, by the way.

 Of all the trails here, the 1.1-mile West Ledge Trail might be the most magnificent, as at about the half-mile mark, you begin to traverse a series of beautiful open ledges on your way up Bald and Bernard Mountains.
 The 0.8-mile Mansell Mountain Trail and 0.7-mile Razorback Trail also have nice views going up and down.
 Bernard Mountain offers an overlook with views, but its summit has no views.
 Mansell Mountain’s summit, too, is wooded and viewless.
 But there are nearby overlooks.
 The 0.9-mile Perpendicular Trail up Mansell Mountain, while steep, is kind of fun because it has, supposedly, more than 1,000 stone steps.
 Its nickname is stairway to heaven!
 But don’t be blinded by the heavenly light!
 Turn around a few times to check out the view of the pond below.
 Important: Perpendicular Trail is not open to dogs.